rmcl/sailface/sailface/tests/README.md

 # Unit Tests

-Tests for validating sailface code.
+Tests for validating Sailface code.
 Run on a computer utilizing EpoxyDuino and AUnit.

 # Run Tests